logo

 Albany State University

-At Albany State University, students can complete an online Master of Education (M.Ed.) with a concentration in Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, and School Counseling.
-Individuals seeking school counseling certification who already have a master’s degree in an education-related field are eligible to apply for the Certification/Non-Degree-Seeking program.
+At Albany State University (ASU), students can complete an online Master of Education (M.Ed.) with a concentration in Counselor Education with concentrations in Clinical Mental Health, Clinical Rehabilitation, and School Counseling.
+ASU also offers three certificate programs for individuals who already have a master’s degree in a counseling or related field and need additional courses or supervised work experience to be eligible for licensure: the Advanced Counseling Certificate, the Advanced Counseling Certificate in School Counseling, and the Advanced Counseling Certificate in Clinical Practice.
 In the M.Ed. program, students can take all of the 60 required credits online and complete supervised practica and internships in their local communities.
 The degree concentrations are designed to meet educational licensure requirements in Georgia; out-of-state applicants should ensure the curriculum meets licensure requirements in their home state.
-An online Certificate in Addiction Counseling that trains students to provide substance abuse counseling services and meets the educational requirements for Certified Addiction Counselors I & II in Georgia is available to applicants with at least a high school diploma.

 Valdosta State University

-At Valdosta State University, students can earn a Master of Education (M.Ed.) with specializations in School Counseling and Clinical Mental Health Counseling in a hybrid format.
+At Valdosta State University (VSU), students can earn a Master of Education (M.Ed.) in Counselor Education with specializations in School Counseling and Clinical Mental Health Counseling in a hybrid format.
 This degree requires students to complete 60 credits and admits new students in the summer term only.
 The M.Ed. in School Counseling degree is accredited by CACREP and prepares students for school counseling licensure in Georgia, while the M.Ed. in Clinical Mental Health Counseling is designed to meet the educational requirements for Licensed Professional Counselors (LPCs) in the state.
-Valdosta State University also offers an on-campus Master of Science (MS) in Marriage and Family Therapy that meets state educational requirements for licensure as a Licensed Marriage and Family Therapist (LMFT).
+VSU also offers an on-campus Master of Science (MS) in Marriage and Family Therapy that meets state educational requirements for licensure as a Licensed Marriage and Family Therapist (LMFT).
 The degree includes 60 credits and a 12-month supervised clinical practicum to develop counseling skills and experience.
 New students are admitted in the fall term and most students complete the program in two years of full-time study, although three- and four-year plans are possible.

 References: